 “Twenty years from now you will be more disappointed by the things you didn’t do than by the ones you did do.
 So throw off the bowlines, sail away from the safe harbor.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Discover.” – Mark Twain

 The prime time for travel is upon us, friends!
 I’d like to share with you some suggestions that help our family.
-(Check back tomorrow to learn how to help your unaccompanied children fly worry-free.)
+(Check this post out to learn how to help your unaccompanied children fly worry-free.)

 One summer, when my kids were 3 and 6, our family traveled and worked in about 12 different countries over the course of a few weeks.
 Needless to say, it was a good opportunity to learn what does (and doesn’t) work well when traveling light.

 - Be willing to go without.
 Improvisation is a clever idea!
 One of my favorite photos of my daughter was taken on the cool and breezy coast in Ireland.
 We’d been in hot Spain just the day before and due to the drastic drop in temperature we experienced, our only choice was to have her wear socks with her sandals, wear jeans under a pink knit dress, and throw on a red hoodie to top the ensemble off.
 The joy in her photographed face reveals she doesn’t care that she’s the most mismatched child on that seaside playground.
 While we’re not generally so unprepared, I love that the photo captures her beaming face caring only about what mattered at the time.
 And I’m glad I didn’t lug around extra baggage to accommodate one cold day.